Can Halliburton Company (HAL) Remain Competitive?

 Sponsored

-The average price from analysts is $22.40, which is $3.06 above the current price.
+The average price from analysts is $23.01, which is -$0.03 below the current price.
 HAL currently public float of 885.87M and currently shorts hold a 1.85% ratio of that float.
-Today, the average trading volume of HAL was 10.23M shares.
+Today, the average trading volume of HAL was 10.25M shares.

 HAL’s Market Performance

-HAL stocks went up by 2.62% for the week, with a monthly drop of -8.85% and a quarterly performance of 10.95%, while its annual performance rate touched 86.29%.
-The volatility ratio for the week stands at 4.08% while the volatility levels for the past 30 days are set at 3.77% for Halliburton Company.
-The simple moving average for the period of the last 20 days is -4.72% for HAL stocks with a simple moving average of 11.89% for the last 200 days.
+HAL stocks went up by 17.33% for the week, with a monthly jump of 7.49% and a quarterly performance of 20.92%, while its annual performance rate touched 129.27%.
+The volatility ratio for the week stands at 4.24% while the volatility levels for the past 30 days are set at 3.97% for Halliburton Company.
+The simple moving average for the period of the last 20 days is 12.32% for HAL stocks with a simple moving average of 29.86% for the last 200 days.

 Analysts’ Opinion of HAL

-Many brokerage firms have already submitted their reports for HAL stocks, with Piper Sandler repeating the rating for HAL by listing it as a “Overweight.”
-The predicted price for HAL in the upcoming period, according to Piper Sandler is $22 based on the research report published on February 01st of the current year 2021.
+Many brokerage firms have already submitted their reports for HAL stocks, with Barclays repeating the rating for HAL by listing it as a “Overweight.”
+The predicted price for HAL in the upcoming period, according to Barclays is $29 based on the research report published on May 03rd of the current year 2021.

-Atlantic Equities, on the other hand, stated in their research note that they expect to see HAL reach a price target of $23.
-The rating they have provided for HAL stocks is “Overweight” according to the report published on January 25th, 2021.
+Piper Sandler, on the other hand, stated in their research note that they expect to see HAL reach a price target of $22.
+The rating they have provided for HAL stocks is “Overweight” according to the report published on February 01st, 2021.

-Stephens gave a rating of “Overweight” to HAL, setting the target price at $25 in the report published on January 20th of the current year.
+Atlantic Equities gave a rating of “Overweight” to HAL, setting the target price at $23 in the report published on January 25th of the current year.

-Volatility was left at 3.77%, however, over the last 30 days, the volatility rate increased by 4.08%, as shares sank -10.77% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.05% lower at present.
+Volatility was left at 3.97%, however, over the last 30 days, the volatility rate increased by 4.24%, as shares surge +8.92% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.18% upper at present.

 Insider Trading